owhager/GPBadger/RESEARCH/RATE_MY_PROF_DATA.md

 ![alt text](RATE-MY-PROF.png)

 After capturing this ID, I was able to successfully return data on UW-Madison professor when searching for their name with the school ID.
 This concluded my investigation on how to retrieve data from Rate My Professor.

+This investigation was used to create the getRateMyProfData() function in the ../src/RateMyProf.js file which can be found in this repo for further details and use cases!

 ### Sources
 - @mtucourses/rate-my-professors npm package[^1]